Will Hutton

-William Nicolas Hutton (born 21 May 1950) is a British journalist.
+William Nicolas Hutton (born 21 May 1950) is an English journalist.
 As of 2022, he writes a regular column for The Observer, co-chairs the Purposeful Company, and is the president-designate of the Academy of Social Sciences.
 He is the chair of the advisory board of the UK National Youth Corps.
 He was principal of Hertford College, University of Oxford from 2011 to 2020, and co-founder of the Big Innovation Centre, an initiative from the Work Foundation (formerly the Industrial Society), having been chief executive of the Work Foundation from 2000 to 2008.
-He was formerly editor-in-chief for The Observer.
+He was formerly editor-in-chief of The Observer.

 Early life

 Although born in Woolwich, where his father had worked at the Royal Ordnance factory (Royal Arsenal), Hutton began his education in Scotland.
 He went to Bishopton Primary School in Bishopton, Renfrewshire, then Paisley Grammar School when he was eight.
 His father moved to Bromley, then to Kent, and he attended Southborough Lane County Primary School in Petts Wood.

 Hutton studied at Chislehurst and Sidcup Grammar School in Sidcup, where he was introduced to A level economics by a teacher, Garth Pinkney.
 He only got average marks at O-level but enjoyed the sixth form more, studying geography, history, and economics.
 He also organised the school tennis team.
 After studying sociology and economics at the University of Bristol, gaining a BSocSc (2.1), he started his career as an equity salesman for a brokerage firm, before leaving to study for an MBA at INSEAD at Fontainebleau near Paris.